Suspected gas explosions rock towns near Boston, forcing evacuations

 Lawrence Mayor Dan Rivera told WBZ: “What we know is that there are have been multiple explosions, multiple fires that are happening across the city.”
 He said residents detecting strange odors should leave their homes.

-State police urged residents served by the Columbia Gas company to evacuate their homes, saying the utility was cutting pressure to its lines and that it would take “some time” to shut off all service.
+State police urged residents served by the Columbia Gas company, a unit of NiSource Inc (NI.N), to evacuate their homes, saying the utility was cutting pressure to its lines and that it would take “some time” to shut off all service.

 Reporting by Scott Malone; Writing by Steve Gorman; Editing by Lisa Shumaker and Rosalba O'Brien